sindresorhus/resolve-global/readme.md

 ### resolveGlobal.silent(moduleId)

-Returns `null` instead of throwing if the module can't be found.
+Returns `undefined` instead of throwing if the module can't be found.

 #### moduleId